 3. Keyless locks

 Keyless access to hotel rooms used to be the preserve of big players like Hilton and Marriot.
-But it’s become an industry standard that’s accessible to the smallest individual hotels.
+But it’s become an industry standard that’s accessible to hotels of all sizes, branded or independent.

 Hugely popular with guests who love the speed, safety, and flexibility of keyless locks, our research shows that a massive 96.4% of hospitality professionals say their guests either “expect” or “appreciate” keyless tech.